 Technology development is the process of developing and demonstrating new or unproven technology, the application of existing technology to new or different uses, or the combination of existing and proven technology to achieve a specific goal.
-Technology development associated with a specific acquisition project must be identified early in the project life cycle and its maturity level should have evolved to a confidence level that allows the project to establish a credible technical scope, schedule and cost baseline.1 Projects that perform concurrent technology development and design implementation run the risk of proceeding with an ill-defined project baseline.
-The purpose of this document is to present a tailored version of a proven NASA and DoD technology assessment model that will assist DOE Program Offices in identifying those elements and processes of technology development required to reach proven maturity levels to ensure project success.
-A successful project is a project that satisfies its intended purpose in a safe, timely, and cost-effective manner that would reduce life-cycle costs and produce results that are defensible to expert reviewers (Reference: DoD Technology Readiness Assessment Deskbook, July 2009).
+Technology development associated with a specific acquisition project should be identified early in the project life cycle and its maturity level should have evolved to a confidence level that allows the project to establish a credible technical scope, schedule and cost baseline.
+Projects with concurrent technology development and design implementation run the risk of proceeding with ill-defined risks to all components of the project baseline.
+The purpose of this document is to present a tailored version of a proven National Aeronautics and Space Administration (NASA) and Department of Defense (DoD) technology assessment model that will assist DOE Program Offices in identifying those elements and processes of technology development required to reach proven maturity levels to ensure project success.
+A successful project is a project that satisfies its intended purpose in a safe, timely, and cost-effective manner that would reduce life-cycle costs and produce results that are defensible to expert reviewers (Reference: Department of Defense, Technology Readiness Assessment Deskbook, May 2005).

-This document was developed to assist individuals and teams that will be involved in conducting Technology Readiness Assessments (TRAs) and developing Technology Maturation Plans (TMPs) for the Department of Energy (DOE) capital acquisition assets subject to DOE O 413.3B, Program and Project Management for the Acquisition of Capital Assets.
+This document was developed to assist individuals and teams that will be involved in conducting Technology Readiness Assessments (TRAs) and developing Technology Maturation Plans (TMPs) for the Department of Energy (DOE) capital acquisition assets subject to DOE O 413.3A, Program and Project Management for the Acquisition of Capital Assets.
 TRAs and TMPs activities are a tool to assist in identifying technology risks and enable the correct quantification of scope, cost and schedule impacts in the project.
 This document is intended to be a "living document" and will be modified periodically as the understanding of TRA processes evolves within the DOE programs.
-DOE programs could use this Guide (the TRA process model) to assist in the development of their own TRA Process Guides/Manuals tailored to their own particular technologies and processes.
-A program TRA Guide/Manual should take precedence over the DOE G 413.3-4A when conducting a TRA for projects under that specific program, as applicable to their technologies and/or processes.
+DOE programs could use this Guide (the TRA process model) to develop their own TRA Process Guides/Manuals tailored to their own particular technologies and processes.

-DOE G 413.3-4A should not be applicable or appropriate to a project if: (1) the technology was adequately demonstrated previously for identical situations in one or more separate projects (see Appendix H, section 2.0, Technology Heritage); or (2) the technology readiness level does not apply if the objective of the project is to research scientific principles.
+DOE G 413.3-4 should not be applicable or appropriate to a project if: (1) the technology was adequately demonstrated previously in one or more separate projects (see Appendix H, section 2.0, Technology Heritage); or (2) the technology readiness level does not apply if the objective of the project is to research scientific principles.